Cryptology ePrint Archive: Report 2013/415

 Ciaran Mullan and Boaz Tsaban

-Modulo a well supported number theoretic hypothesis, which holds in particular for all concrete
+Modulo a well supported number theoretic hypothesis, which holds in particular for concrete

-a random homomorphism is at least as secure as any concrete homomorphism.
+upto a logarithmic factor, a random homomorphism is as secure as _any_ concrete homomorphism.

 For a family of homomorphisms containing several concrete proposals in the literature,